-Click here to buy an ebook on CD The Colorado River: A Fly Fisher's Guide by Al Marlowe and Karen Christopherson which includes color maps and info on the Colorado and its main tributaries (Blue, Eagle, Fraser, Roaring Fork, Fryingpan and Fraser).
+Click here to buy an ebook on The Colorado River: A Fly Fisher's Guide by Al Marlowe and Karen Christopherson which includes color maps and info on the Colorado and its main tributaries (Blue, Eagle, Fraser, Roaring Fork, Fryingpan and Fraser).
 The book is over 170 pages and includes info on access, flies, hatches, and more.....Also available as download, or from Amazon or Barnes and Noble.
 Or available on Amazon as paperback or Kindle

 Buy a downloadable digital fishing map for the Colorado River